What is a Studentship?

 Prospective PhD students

-We do not fund students directly.
-Studentship vacancies arising from our 2019 awards are advertised by the relevant research institutions and on our website.
+Please note we do not fund students directly.
+Awards are advertised by the relevant research institutions.

 Key dates